HunorMarton/svg-tutorial/src/content/svg/cubic-bezier.md

 </div>

+Click here for <a href="https://hunormarton.github.io/svg-curves/cubic" target="_blank" rel="noopener">an interactive demo</a> of Cubic Béziers.

 Cubic Béziers are great when we want to continue the flow of a line.
 If the direction of the control points matches the directions of the line before and the line after the curve, then we have a smooth transition between the path segments.

 In this example, the ribbon of the gift box uses a cubic Bezier that smoothly continues the previous straight line and then turns back to the direction of the upcoming line.